astaxie/godoc/README.md

 golang manual for chm

-### How to use
+### How to download

-Just download the chm, then open it.
+click downloads, then just download the chm

 screenshot:
 ![](https://github.com/astaxie/godoc/raw/master/demo.png)